ClaudioSiervi/backend-challenge-snowman/contents.md

     2.3.2 - sign up using Facebook account (register)
     2.3.3 - sign in using Facebook account (consume)
 2.4 - logged user
-    2.4.1 - register a tourist spot (picture, name, geographical location, category)
-    2.4.2 - explore tourist spots (consume)
+    2.4.1 - register a tourist spot (picture, name, geographical location, category) 2.4.1.1 - converter the picture into a string long 2.4.2 - explore tourist spots (consume)
     2.4.3 - tourist spots in a 5 km radius from a given location (consume)
-    2.4.3.1 - given current location return a json with the tourist spots data
-    2.4.3.2 - uses only euclidian distance to measure the radius
     2.4.4 - search for tourist spots by name
     2.4.5 - comment about a tourist spot (search the spot and comment it)
     2.4.6 - see comments about a tourist spot (search the spot and print comments)